Orionexuss/RWA-Contract/README.md

 # Real Estate Tokenization Protocol (Solana)

-**This protocol lets you tokenize real estate on Solana using one NFT per property and a fungible token mint that represents fractional ownership.** Holders can transfer fractions, use them as collateral for loans, and participate in on-chain auctions.
+**This protocol lets you tokenize real estate on Solana using one NFT per property and a fungible token mint that represents fractional ownership.** Holders can transfer fractions, participate in on-chain auctions, and vote on proposals using their tokens.

 ---